Olabisi Awoonor-Renner: Career and political activism

 Along with her husband, Awoonor-Renner was active in Pan-African politics.
-They were active in the West African Students' Union and both attended the fifth Pan African Congress (5th PAC) which took place in Manchester, England in October 1945.
-Soon after the 5th PAC concluded the West African National Secretariat (WANS) was founded.
+They were active in the West African Students' Union and both attended the fifth Pan African Congress (5th PAC), which took place in Manchester, England, in October 1945.
+Soon after the 5th PAC concluded, the West African National Secretariat (WANS) was founded.
 Awoonor-Renner became a joint treasurer.
 Her husband was elected president, I.T.A.
 Wallace-Johnson chairman and Kwame Nkrumah secretary-general.

 Awoonor-Renner and her husband relocated to the Gold Coast (Ghana) with their two young sons in August 1948.
 On 22 September 1948, she enrolled as a barrister with The Gold Coast Bar.

 Awoonor-Renner and her husband continued with political activism following their relocation to the Gold Coast.
 Both became involved in the Convention People's Party (CPP) and were instrumental in the Positive Action campaign which took place in January 1950.
 When the colonial administration arrested key people involved in Positive Action, Awoonor-Renner acted as counsel, preparing the defence case and representing several of those arrested, including her husband.
 Her husband and others, including Nkrumah, were convicted in February 1950 and sentenced to 12 months imprisonment for inciting people to participate in Positive Action.

 Shortly after acting as defence counsel for the accused in the Positive Action case and despite her husband's imprisonment, Awoonor-Renner stood as a CPP candidate in the Accra municipal elections.
 When the results were announced on 1 April 1950, the CPP swept the board, winning all seats with Awoonor-Renner gaining the most votes of any candidate, including her CPP running mates.

 Awoonor-Renner was just 27 years old and the mother of two young sons when she won the election.
-During her tenure Awoonor-Renner worked with her fellow CPP councillors to collectivise local government, introducing advisory committees made up of local people to ensure that councillors heard the voices of their constituents and that actions were continually guided by local needs.
+During her tenure, Awoonor-Renner worked with her fellow CPP councillors to collectivise local government, introducing advisory committees made up of local people to ensure that councillors heard the voices of their constituents and that actions were continually guided by local needs.
 For instance, Awoonor-Renner worked with fellow councillors to set up a nursery for the children of market women.

 Awoonor-Renner represented the people of Accra on the town council for two years before resigning in August 1952.
-By this time her husband had parted ways with the CPP.
+By this time, her husband had parted ways with the CPP.
 He later joined the Muslim Association Party.
-It's reported that in December 1950 Convention People's Party CPP activists attacked and severely injured Olabisi Awoonor-Renner.
+It is reported that in December 1950 Convention People's Party CPP activists attacked and severely injured Olabisi Awoonor-Renner.